ansys/pyadditive/README.rst

 Installing PyAdditive in developer mode allows you to modify the source code and enhance it.

-Before contributing to the project, please refer to :ref:`ref_contributing`.
+Before contributing to the project, please refer to the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
 You will need to follow these steps:

 #.
 In order to build the documentation, install `pandoc <https://pandoc.org/installing.html>`_
    for your operating system.